-A few weeks back I noticed him post something about how he was able to use the land business to quit his 6-figure job within 9 months and that apparently, he said he owes a large percentage to the stuff we’ve been putting out there at REtipster.
+A few weeks back, I noticed him post something about how he was able to use the land business to quit his 6-figure job within nine months and that he said he owes a large percentage to the stuff we’ve been putting out there at REtipster.

-Any time I see this, I’m like, “WOW!
-I want to know more!”, and I’m sure the REtipster audience would love to know more too.
+Whenever I see this, I think, “WOW!
+I want to know more!”
+I’m sure the REtipster audience would love to know more too.

-So today, we’re having another one of these land investor success story conversations to find out what the road map looks like.
+So today, we’re having another land investor success story conversation to find out what the road map looks like.
 Not everyone has to take the same steps or follow the same timeline, but chances are, we’ll all learn something new from this.

 Links and Resources

 - REtipster Facebook Group

 - Profit First Book

 Seth: Hey everybody, how’s it going?
 This is Seth and Jaren with the RETipster podcast.
 Today in episode 79, we're talking with Andrew Flanagan.
 Andrew is someone I've noticed in our Facebook community over the past couple of years as just another helpful voice who asks good questions and gives good feedback to others.
 And a few weeks back, I noticed him post something about how he was able to use his land business to quit a six-figure job within nine months.

 And that apparently, he said, he owes a large percentage of the stuff he's learned to what we've been putting out on RETipster.
 So anytime we see anything like that, I'm like, “Whoa, I don't know exactly what he did to get there, but I want to know more."
 And I'm sure the RETipster audience probably wants to know more too.